nuvla/documentation/docs/nuvlabox/contributing/custom-peripheral-managers.md

 ---

 Building a new NuvlaBox Peripheral Manager is quite simple.
-We have built a transparent and generic REST API within the NuvlaBox Engine core installation that allows to register and manage your peripheral devices in the Nuvla-NuvlaBox ecosystem without any in-depth knowledge nor code dependencies.
+We have built a transparent and generic REST API within the NuvlaBox Engine core installation that allows you to register and manage your peripheral devices in the Nuvla-NuvlaBox ecosystem without any in-depth knowledge nor code dependencies.

 There are only **2 requirements** for having your microservice functioning correctly as a NuvlaBox Peripheral Manager:

  a. _Your microservice needs to be on the same Docker network as the [NuvlaBox Agent component](https://github.com/nuvlabox/agent).
 This is usually guaranteed when you deploy all components at once, as described in the [Installation Quickstart](https://docs.nuvla.io/nuvlabox/nuvlabox-engine/quickstart.html)_

  b. _Your code must manage the NuvlaBox peripheral devices through the management interface provided by the NuvlaBox Agent on port 80.
-The specification for this API can be found at [https://github.com/nuvlabox/agent#manage-nuvlabox-peripherals](https://github.com/nuvlabox/agent#manage-nuvlabox-peripherals)_
+The specification for this API can be found [here](https://github.com/nuvlabox/agent#manage-nuvlabox-peripherals)_

 Mocking a NuvlaBox Peripheral Manager